magenta-aps/mox/doc/LoRa_HOWTO.rst

 Passivate
 ---------

-An object is passivated by sending a special update (PUT) request whose JSON data only contains two fields, an optional note field and the life cycle code "Passiv".
+An object is passivated by sending a special update, ``PUT``, request whose JSON data only contains two fields, an optional note field and the life cycle code "Passiv".

 E.g., the JSON may look like this: ::